 Did cows always live in Florida?
 Find the branding iron in the painting.
 What brand do you think this is?
-Go to www.christopherstill.com/mural_reflecting_on_ocean_pond.htm to learn about Florida cattle.
+Go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information about Florida cattle.